Technologicat/unpythonic/doc/features.md

 assert blubnify(2, 21.0) == 42
 blubnify(2, 3)  # TypeError
-assert not hasattr(blubnify, "register")  # no more methods can be registered on this function
+assert not hasattr(blubnify, "register")  # no more multimethods can be registered on this function

 assert jack(42) == 42
 assert jack("foo") == "foo"